igsr/gca_1000genomes_website/_searchable/data.md

 ####FTP Hierarchy

 The FTP structure was changed in September 2015.
-The new structure is described in the [FTP site structure README](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/README_ftp_site_structure.md)
+The new structure is described in the [FTP site structure README](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/README_ftp_site_structure.md)

-The NCBI and the Amazon S3 bucket still host 1000 Genomes data but no longer mirror new data posted as of September 2015.
+During the main 1000 Genomes project, the NCBI acted as a mirror of the EBI hosted 1000 Genomes FTP site and also uploaded alignments and variant calls to an Amazon S3 bucket.
+This mirroring process stopped in September 2015.
+The NCBI FTP site and the Amazon S3 bucket still host 1000 Genomes data but no longer mirror new data.
 Both these locations reflect the structure of the FTP site in August 2015 and hold all the pilot, phase 1 and phase 3 data.
 NCBI and Amazon do not hold new alignments based on GRCh38, the current reference genome.

 NCBI FTP Site : [ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp](ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp)
 Amazon S3 : [s3://1000genomes](denied:s3://1000genomes)